 Writing Out Of The Presence

-As he began his Journal, John Woolman wrote that, “I have often felt a Motion of Love to leave some Hints in Writing of my Experience of the Goodness of God…” This workshop is for those who share Woolman’s experience.
-Workshop participants will open themselves to that of God and learn how to listen deeply as they write.
-They will also sharpen their writing skills, share their work, develop an approach to criticism in the manner of Friends, and learn how the writing process is itself a vehicle of spiritual growth and an act of faith.
-When they are finished, they will have completed a short narrative suitable for publication or, for book or memoir-length projects, the first chapter of a manuscript.
+Essentially, the workshop is an opportunity to sit in the silence, open yourself to that of God, and learn how to listen deeply as you write.
+You will also sharpen your writing skills, share your work, develop an approach to criticism in the manner of Friends, and learn how the writing process is itself a vehicle of spiritual growth and an act of faith.

 Each workshop will begin in silence.
 As I am led, I will move into a short lecture on the day’s topic.
-The lecture will evolve into a group discussion as I draw participants into the topic and relate it to essays by writers in the anthology A Syllable of Water: Twenty Writers of Faith Reflect on Their Art (Wipf and Stock, 2013).
+The lecture will evolve into a group discussion as I draw participants into the topic.
 Worship, lecture and discussion will take about an hour.
 When I sense the group is ready, we will move into silence and then, as a part of that silence we will begin to write for the second hour.
 During the first workshop session, participants will be given an initial writing exercise that opens them to a deep pool of contemplation and a centered, writing experience.
 (In subsequent sessions, the exercise will be replaced by the participants’ own writing projects.)
 When I sense the group is ready, I will ask them to “Tell me a story” and, during the third hour, we will share our work out loud and offer one another criticism in the manner of Friends.